Judging the American Royal BBQ Contest

 Being a non judging Captain would stink.
 They go and get the food, present it to the judges, collect the voting slips and turn the excess food over to stations where it is salvaged for the volunteers.
 The Captains don't normally eat until the event is over.

-Before the judging began, we were given some coaching by the experienced judges.
-There was also a tapped message which talked about the judging criteria and what we should be looking for.
-The we all had to stand, raise our right hands and swear an oath about the judging.
+We also listed to a tapped message which talked about the judging criteria and what we should be looking for.
+Then we all had to stand, raise our right hands and swear an oath about the judging.

 Other judges at Table 13 - Brian (our Captain), Carol, Anthony, Kim, Jill

-Each meat was now judged for taste and texture.
+Each smoked meat was now judged for taste and texture.
 They were not compared to each other and you could not change a number for an entry after you started tasting another.
+The one time that I accidentally wrote the wrong number, a supervisor had to come over before I could correct the score.

 Kansas City BBQ Society Judging Plate